Shy Away

 "Shy Away" is a song written and recorded by American musical duo Twenty One Pilots.
-It was released on April 7, 2021, through Fueled by Ramen, as the lead single from their sixth studio album, Scaled and Icy.
+It was released through Fueled by Ramen on April 7, 2021, as the lead single of their sixth studio album, Scaled and Icy (2021).
 A music video was released alongside the single, directed by Miles Cable and AJ Favicchio.

 Background

 Tyler Joseph, the frontman of the duo, wrote "Shy Away" for his younger brother, Jay Joseph, as a tutorial on how to operate a recording studio.
 During the recording, Joseph's daughter made a cooing noise which Joseph decided to keep in the song.

 The song was created while communicating virtually as the COVID-19 pandemic limited interaction between the members of the band.
 It was released two days after the announcement of Scaled and Icy, the band's sixth studio album.

 Composition

-"Shy Away" is a "propulsive" synth-pop, alternative rock, indie rock, and pop rock song that runs for a duration of two minutes and fifty-five seconds.
+"Shy Away" is a "propulsive" synth-pop, alternative rock, indie rock,pop rock and new wave song that runs for a duration of two minutes and fifty-five seconds.
 According to the sheet music published at Musicnotes.com by Alfred Music, it is written in the time signature of common time at a tempo of 196 beats per minute.
-"Shy Away" is composed in the key of C major, while Joseph's vocal range spans one octave and three notes, from a low E3 to a high of A4.
+"Shy Away" is composed in the key of C major, while Joseph's vocal range spans one octave and four notes, from a low E3 to a high of A4.

 The track includes a "brief but tasteful" half-time breakdown for the "hardcore kids", and has been compared to the likes of artists such as the Strokes and Phoenix.
-It's considered to be one of the band's upbeat songs, and is synth-heavy, with elements of electronic, pop and indie music.
+It's considered to be one of the band's most upbeat songs, and is synth-heavy, with elements of electronic, pop and indie music.